Settle

 Settle is a market town in Ribblesdale just lying off the main A65 trunk road which skirts the Yorkshire Dales National Park en route to the Lake District.

-Above the town's market square towers the dominant limestone cliff of Castleberg Crag, and beyond that (but mostly out of view from the town) Scosthrop Moor and the spectacular limestone outcrops and caves of Warrendale Knots, Victoria Cave and Attermire Scar (which can be reached on foot from the town).
+Above the town's market square looms the dominant limestone outcrop of Castleberg Crag, and beyond that (but mostly out of view from the town) Scosthrop Moor and the spectacular limestone cliffs and caves of Warrendale Knots, Jubilee Cave, Victoria Cave and Attermire Scar.

-Also nearby are the waterfalls of Scalebar Force (just off the road leading over Scoscrop Moor and on to Kirkby Malham and Airton in Malhamdale), Stainforth Force (on the River Ribble at Stainforth) and Catrigg Force (near Langcliffe).
+Also nearby are the waterfalls of Scaleber Force (just off the road leading over Scosthrop Moor and on to Kirkby Malham and Airton in Malhamdale), Stainforth Force (on the River Ribble near Stainforth) and Catrigg Force (also near Stainforth).

-Settle is also famous as the historic starting point of the Settle - Carlisle Railway, one of Great Britain's most spectacular railway lines.
+Settle is also famous as being the historic starting point of the Settle Carlisle railway, one of Britain's most spectacular railway lines.

 Accommodation in and around Settle